PLENUM BLACK · Division 28

 Deployments are PoE end to end: cameras powered over the same Cat6 that carries their video, home-run to switches and recorders in your telecom rooms, with no wall-wart power supplies hidden above ceiling tiles.
 We're vendor-flexible on cameras and VMS platforms, and we design for where you're going — if third-party remote video monitoring is on your roadmap, the system gets built monitoring-ready from day one.

-System design: coverage that holds up
+System design: CCTV and IP camera coverage that holds up

 Camera counts don't equal coverage.
 A design pass walks your property against the incidents you're actually trying to resolve — vehicle damage claims, dock disputes, slip-and-fall defense, after-hours entry — and places cameras for identification where it matters and situational awareness everywhere else.
 Pixel density, mounting height, lighting conditions and lens choice all get engineered, because a camera that captures a hooded silhouette at 40 feet resolves nothing and costs the same to install as one that works.